Fort Collins Spousal Maintenance Lawyer

 The court will not consider any marital misconduct (e.g., abuse, infidelity, or abandonment) when determining the spousal maintenance award.

-How Long Must You Pay Spousal Maintenance?
+How Long Do You Have to Pay Spousal Support in Colorado?

-The length of time that a spouse must pay maintenance primarily depends on the length of the marriage.
+So how long does alimony last in Colorado?
+Well, the length of time that a spouse must pay maintenance primarily depends on the length of the marriage.
 The longer that you and your spouse were married, the longer the term of maintenance.
 The court can even award indefinite support if the marriage lasted longer than 20 years, though this is rare.

-The court can modify or terminate maintenance payments if there is a significant change in circumstances.
+The court can modify or terminate spousal maintenance payments if there is a significant change in circumstances.
 The court will not consider the marital misconduct of a party.

 Waiver of Spousal Maintenance